geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     The `client secret` you configured on your OpenID server.

+**OPENIDCONNECT_SERVERMETADATA_CONFIG_URL**

+    URL to the external OIDC server's JSON metadata document.
+This is typically at `/.well-known/openid-configuration` on the IDP server.

+     .. note:: This will download the server's configuration everytime GeoNetwork starts up, which could be a security concern.
+For security, use a `https` URL.

 **OPENIDCONNECT_SERVERMETADATA_JSON_TEXT**

     Should be the text of your OpenID server's metadata configuration (JSON).